emranxec/KeepLearning/README.md

 > It is slightly faster.

-> If you are sure that object exist then use load() method.
+> If you are sure that object exists then use load() method.
 ```java
 public class LoadGetExample {
 public static void main(String[] args) {